Electoral district of Brunswick

 In 2002, Brunswick was re-created for a third time, and was won by Carlo Carli, who had succeeded Roper as member for Coburg; Carli represented Brunswick until his retirement at the 2010 state election.
 City of Yarra mayor Jane Garrett held the seat for Labor despite a high-profile campaign by the Victorian Greens, who received a significant swing in their favour.
 Garrett retained the seat in 2014 in the face of a similarly strong campaign.
 Labor won government under Daniel Andrews at the 2014 election, and Garrett was promoted into the new Andrews Ministry as Minister for Consumer Affairs, Gaming and Liquor Regulation and Minister for Emergency Services.

 In 2018, Garrett decided to contest the State Legislative Council, leaving the seat open.
 Greens candidate Tim Read won the election after failing to win in 2014.
 This was the first time that the party held the seat, with a post election margin of 0.6%.
 This margin was increased to 13.5% in the 2022 election, making it the safest Greens-held seat at either state or federal level in Australia.
+Read announced his intention to retire at the 2026 election in January 2026 after being diagnosed with cancer.
+In September 2026, Read died, leaving the seat vacant until November's election.